mathiaskaehler/openhabssh/items/readme.txt

-Your item definitions go here.
+lYour item definitions go here.
 All items files have to have the ".items" file extension and must follow a special syntax.

 Check out the openHAB documentation for more details: